 - Annuals are another good way to add colour in a shady spot.
 These tend to bloom all summer long and don’t mind not seeing too much sunlight.

-- Vines can also add colour as they climb up the trunks of trees, along trellises or pergolas and potentially even across walls.
+- Climbing plants can also add colour as they climb up the trunks of trees, along trellises or pergolas and potentially even across walls.
 Smaller vines, such as Clematis’ works well for trees while a climbing Hydrangea will make itself quite at home climbing up pretty much any surface.

 - There’s nothing worse than overheating in the sun while you’re dining, so make the most of the cover offered by your shaded garden and pop a dining area in.
 While it’ll be cooler, you’ll be able to eat your al fresco meals in comfort.
 Alternatively, you can make the most of shaded areas by planting flowers and installing a bench in a cool patch, which will allow you to enjoy your garden properly, even in the heat of summer.